moseskimc/cnn-pruning/README.md

     docker exec -ti pytorch-jupyter mlflow ui --port 5000 --host 0.0.0.0

+The container MLflow port is mapped to `localhost:5001`, which can be viewed on a web browser.
 Now that you have `mlflow` running, you are ready to run the scripts inside the container.

 #### Train